 Q: What paperwork do I need to complete?

-A: Our admission paperwork is all on line and can be found here.
-Please complete the admissions form by 9am, Monday 6th June 2022 to confirm your child’s place.
+A: Our admission paperwork is on line and can be found here.
+You will be emailed a link to our electronic admissions form, please complete the admissions form by 9am, Monday 5 June 2023 to confirm your child’s place.
 Without the correct paperwork in place we are unable to accept your child on their induction days.

 Q: What should my child bring with them on the induction days?

-A: Your child should attend the induction days on the 5th and 6th July in their primary school uniform.
-They will need to bring a notebook and pen as well as lunch and a water bottle.
+A: Your child should attend the induction days on the 4 and 5 July in their primary school uniform.
+They will need to bring a notebook and pen as well as lunch (containing no nut products) and a water bottle.
 PE kit is not required.